protomaps/PMTiles/spec/v3/spec.md

 Specifies the offset of the first byte of the tile or leaf directory.
 This address offset is relative to the first byte of the _tile data section_ for tile-entries and relative to the first byte of the _leaf directories section_ for leaf-directory-entries.

 #### Length
-Specifies the number of bytes reserved for this tile or leaf directory.
+Specifies the number of bytes of this tile or leaf directory.
 This size always indicates the compressed size, if the tile or leaf directory is compressed.

 #### Run-Length
 Specifies the number of tiles for which this entry is valid.
 A run length of `0` means that this entry is for a leaf directory and not for a tile.